 Background to the Breakfasts

 Kate Pumphrey, the founder of The Hot Breakfast, started her career as a corporate finance lawyer in the City before moving into the world of environmental start-ups.
 In both settings she had a sense of the untapped potential in the ideas of the brilliant people she encountered, stymying change and innovation as well as personal fulfillment.

 Kate realised that there was a simple solution: to bring together carefully selected groups of inspiring people with similar values but different perspectives.
 And critically, to create an environment where those people could have proper conversations, connecting in ways that were more satisfying than small-talk and more authentic than board-talk, discussing their thoughts and plans and insights.

-If you were looking for lofty precedents you could point to the coffee shops of C17 London or the salons of revolutionary France, or even Socrates and his Greeks.
+If you were looking for lofty precedents you could point to the coffee shops of seventeenth century London or the salons of revolutionary France, or even Socrates and his Greeks.
 The collaborations and ideas generated in those settings were significant, if not momentous.
 Since there didn’t seem to be any trustworthy modern equivalent, Kate set about creating one.